 The origins of IVF can be traced back to the early 1900s, when scientists first began to experiment with fertilization outside of the human body.
 In the 1920s, researchers discovered that eggs could be fertilized in a laboratory setting, but these early attempts were not successful in producing a viable pregnancy.

 It was not until the 1970s that the first successful IVF pregnancy was achieved.
 The procedure was developed by a team of doctors and scientists at the University of Cambridge in the United Kingdom, led by Dr. Patrick Steptoe and Dr. Robert Edwards.
 Their pioneering work paved the way for the widespread use of IVF and the establishment of fertility clinics around the world.
+(Today you can find the best fertility clinic near you with just a few clicks.)

 The first IVF baby, Louise Brown, was born on July 25, 1978, after a grueling process that involved the extraction of eggs from the mother’s ovaries, fertilization with sperm in a laboratory dish, and transfer of the resulting embryos back into the uterus.
 This groundbreaking achievement was met with both excitement and controversy, with some questioning the ethics of the procedure and its potential risks to the mother and child.